merthidayetoglu/CommBench/misc/rebuttal_PPoPP24.md

 1) “The portability of the benchmark is in question, since the software stack is specific.”
 2) “How is the portability to other GPUs achieved, as the system seems to rely only on NCCL?
 How much work is it to include a new communication fabric?”

 CommBench is portable across Nvidia, AMD, and Intel GPUs (see Table 1).
-CommBench also has MPI, NCCL, RCCL, and IPC implementations (see Figs 7-9).
+CommBench also has MPI, NCCL, and IPC implementations (see Figs 7-9).
 The compiler and runtime flags are shown in Table 3.
 Supporting a new communication fabric requires implementing a few CommBench primitives (e.g., point-to-point communication and synchronization/fences) using the fabric’s operations.

 #### Q2: Why CommBench?
 (Rev A/C)